Spotted: Royal Caribbean adds soda package and internet combo

 4. Is Starbucks included with the unlimited alcohol package?

-On non-Oasis Class ships, the drink package includes premium coffee and tea from places like Cafe Promenade, where Starbucks drinks are brewed.
-It is Starbucks beans, but not a licensed Starbucks location.
+Your drink package includes premium coffee and tea from places like Pearl Cafe, Cafe Latte-tudes, and Cafe Promenade, where Starbucks drinks are brewed.
+It's Starbucks beans, but not a licensed Starbucks location.

-On Oasis-Class ships (Oasis, Allure and Harmony of the Seas), the drink package does not work at the Starbucks location onboard, but there will be Premium Coffee offered at Cafe Promenade or Park Cafe.
+On ships that have a standalone Starbucks kiosk, the drink package does not work there, but there will be premium coffee offered at Cafe Promenade or Pearl Cafe.

 5. If a drink costs more than my drink packages covers, can I just pay the difference?

-Yes, your unlimited alcohol package covers the cost of your drinks up to $12 or $13 per drink (the exact amount depends on which ship you are on).
+Yes, your unlimited alcohol package covers the cost of your drinks up to $14 per drink.
 Above that price threshold, anything you order will be charged you the difference.

 6. How many drinks can I order at one time?